soumbane/DualSelfDistillation/README.md

 ## Testing

 1. The pre-trained models are stored in `experiments/` folder.
-For example: the pretrained model for SwinUNETR with DSD wll be stored in the folder `experiments/multimodalMR_MSD_BraTS_SwinUNETR_SelfDist_Original.exp`.
+For example: the pretrained model for SwinUNETR with DSD framework attached (with MSD-BraTS data) will be stored in the folder `experiments/multimodalMR_MSD_BraTS_SwinUNETR_SelfDist_Original.exp`.
 * The pretrained models are not included in this GitHub repository due to space limitations.
 It will be made available after the review period through a DropBox link.
 * Please include the path to the pretrained model inside the `eval.py` file for the testing.